 The town has a range of retail units, a number of business parks in close proximity and ample and varied office space, including a number of fit for purpose new build office spaces, and two serviced offices offered by Regus and MWB.

-You can find out more facts about the profile of Richmond town centre and search for available commercial properties on the property database.
+You can find out more facts about the profile of Richmond town centre and search for available commercial premises.

 To find out about other support for your business around the borough visit our business support organisations page.